ziyoung/better-wilcom-docs/wilcom-docs/Digitizing/input/Digitize_columns_of_turning_stitches.md

 ![input00119.png](assets/input00119.png)

-6When you have finished digitizing the shape, either:
+6. When you have finished digitizing the shape, either:

 - Press Enter to keep the last stitch and place the [exit point](../../glossary/glossary) at the last point you digitized, or
 - Press Spacebar to omit the last stitch and place the exit point on the opposite side of the column.